FilipaGo/payup-app-prototype/README.md

 * Transfers of less than € 30 and whose cumulative amount of transactions since the last transaction that was made with strong authentication does not exceed 100 to 500 euros (depending on the level of fraud observed in the Payments Service Provider — PSP) do not require the strong authentication mechanism.

-* Strong authentication is mandatory except for low value transactions (< € 30) or when transferring money to pre-parameterized beneficiaries.
+* Strong authentication is mandatory except for low-value transactions (< € 30) or when transferring money to pre-parameterized beneficiaries.

 #### Costs

-If there are any, the national transfer fees are settled by the payer, however the SEPA CT scheme allows that fees may be shared between the payer and the beneficiary.
+If there are any, the national transfer fees are settled by the payer, however, the SEPA CT scheme allows that fees may be shared between the payer and the beneficiary.

 Just to make it perfectly clear... the payer is the person who sends the money and the beneficiary is the one who receives it. 🤓